The preliminary specification and implementation guide for adding Low-Latency HLS to your streams.

 EXT-X-GAPtag applied to it if one or more of its Partial Segments have a

 EXT-X-GAPtag should appear immediately after the first

 EXT-X-PRELOAD-HINT tag hints that a resource or a byte range of a resource will be needed to play back an upcoming part of the presentation.
 The hinted resource must be available for request when the

 EXT-X-PRELOAD-HINT tag is added to the Playlist.

-EXT-X-PART tag in the Playlist.
-It must not transmit any range of the Partial Segment until the entire Partial Segment is available to be transmitted at the full speed of the link to the client.
-These requirements enable the client to perform accurate Adaptive Bit Rate (ABR) measurements.
+EXT-X-PRELOAD-HINT tag — the server must refrain from transmitting any bytes belonging to a Partial Segment until all bytes of that Partial Segment can be transmitted at the full speed of the link to the client.
+If the requested range includes more than one Partial Segment then the server must enforce this delivery guarantee for each Partial Segment in turn.
+This enables the client to perform accurate Adaptive Bit Rate (ABR) measurements.